ontodev/robot/README.md

         robot help

-See [examples/README.md](https://github.com/ontodev/robot/tree/master/examples/README.md) for a tutorial with many example commands.
+See <http://robot.obolibrary.org> for more documentation and examples.

 ## 2. Library